Michigan Nursing Home Abuse Lawyers

 - Unusual agitation, withdrawal, or isolation

 - Injuries requiring immediate emergency hospitalization

-If you notice any of these signs or any other indicators of abuse or neglect (including a gut feeling that something is “not right”), reach out to an experienced nursing home abuse lawyer in Okemos, Northville, Grand Rapids or the nearby areas.
+If you notice any of these signs or any other indicators of abuse or neglect (including a gut feeling that something is “not right”), reach out to an experienced nursing home abuse lawyer in Michigan.
 Our firm can help you determine your legal options and fight to protect your rights.
-With three office locations, we proudly serve clients throughout Michigan.

 Contact us online or by phone at (888) 211-5798 for a complimentary and confidential case evaluation.